 - number of user groups included,

 - photo vs. video processing, and

-I’m always surprised to hear the different use-cases for a DAM system at various companies and how no two conversations are ever the same.
+There are many different use-cases for a DAM system at various companies and no two conversations are ever the same.
 A major step in choosing a DAM partner is outlining your unique use-case and understanding what you need in the solution in order to be successful.
 Here are some things to think about when deciding your DAM priorities:

 - What level of DAM expertise does your team have?
 Are they new to DAM and will they need access to support?

 - Will you be bringing on new teams or team members throughout the year?

 - Will you need training beyond initial onboarding?

 - Could any extended user groups benefit from the DAM system?

 - Is it more important to have a large number of features or an easy-to-use interface?